ian-jooble/jooble-ir-2018-paper/README.md

 ## Index
 Index is a Redis database

-There a module paper.index where basic functions for working with index are provided:
+There is module paper.index where basic functions for working with index are provided:

 Function | Arguments | Description
 ------------ | ------------- | --------